TheWeirdDev/theweirddev.github.io/_posts/2016-03-10-alfresco-patch.markdown

   </bean>
 {% endhighlight %}

-> * The description can be internationalized (i18n).
+`i18n properties`
+{% highlight yml%}
+patch.custom.createCustomAuthorityZone=Create custom authority zone patch.custom.createCustomAuthorityZone.description=Patch description Create Custom authority zone
+{% endhighlight %}

- * The patch can be allowed only for a specific version this is why there are properties from/to/target.
+> The patch can be allowed only for a specific version this is why there are properties from/to/target.
 The values in my example are the defaults when you don't want to specify a version.
  Thus, the patch will run next time Alfresco repository will start.

+## Additional information

 The code will be run in a __transaction__ as __System__ user.
 The result will be saved in the database in the table __ALF_APPLIED_PATCHES__.

+`SQL`
+{% highlight sql%}
+select
+    *
+from
+    alf_applied_patch
+where
+    id = 'patch.custom.createCustomAuthorityZone'
+{% endhighlight %}

+`Result`
+{% highlight java%}
+id: "patch.custom.createCustomAuthorityZone"
+description: "Patch description Create Custom authority zone"
+fixes_from_schema: 0
+fixes_to_schema: 8009
+applied_to_schema: 8009
+target_schema: 10000
+applied_on_date: "2016-03-09 10:38:49.58"
+applied_to_server: "5.0.0 (c r91299-b145) - Community"
+was_executed: t
+succeeded: t
+report: "Patch xxxx Create Custom authority zone finished"
+{% endhighlight %}